 John Kelly originally worked in the Selmer factory Service/Repair Department.
 At some stage during the later half of the 1960's, he left Selmer to set up his own business making valve amps.
 His son, also called John, worked in the business, together with one or two other ex-Selmer employees.
 The firm seem to have been in business during the late 1960's and early 1970's.

 The styling and construction of Kelly amplifiers is very similar to that of Selmer, fairly understandably.
 Numbers of Kelly amps produced however was not large, certainly not by Selmer standards.
-A much smaller manufacturing operation is envisaged, possibly best described these days as a "cottage" industry.
+A much smaller manufacturing operation is envisaged, possibly best described these days as a "cottage" industry, and with much of the output produced for special orders.

 Kelly 50watt Guitar/Bass Amplifier and Kelly 2 x 12" Speaker Cabinet.